 Advocates for wild animal welfare have argued that the cause of suffering should not impact whether we have a moral obligation to address it, but this can be an unintuitive claim that some people do not agree with.
 Additionally, other considerations (such as tractability) may lead some to favour work that affects animals impacted directly by human actions.

-You could also consider volunteering with Faunalytics to summarise academic literature in wild animal welfare for their research library to inform other animal advocates.
+You could also consider volunteering with Faunalytics to summarise academic literature in wild animal welfare to inform other wild animal advocates.

 Please help us improve our work — let us know what you thought of this page and suggest improvements using our content feedback form.